ysrckr/phone-catalog/README.md

 # phone-catalog

-It's a full stack web app with react, nodejs, express, postgres and typescript.
+It's a full stack web app with react, vue, nodejs, express, postgres and typescript.

 ## Complete List of Technologies Used